Derandomized Balanced Allocation: Introduction

-\begin{theorem}[Informal version of Theorem \ref{thm:goleft}] For any $m=O(n)$, any constants $c$ and $d$, there exists a hash family with $O(\log n \log \log n)$ random bits such that given any $m$ balls in $U$, with probability at least $1-n^{-c}$, the max-load of the \emph{Always-Go-Left} scheme with $d$ independent choices of $h$ is $\frac{\log \log n}{d \log \phi_d} + O(1)$. \end{theorem} At the same time, from the lower bound $\frac{\log \log n}{d \log \phi_d}-O(1)$ on the maximum load of any random $d$-choice scheme shown by V\"ocking~\cite{Vocking}, the maximum load of our hash family is optimal for $d$-choice schemes up to the low order term of constants.
+Then we show this hash family guarantees a load balancing of $\frac{\log \log n}{d \log \phi_d}+O(1)$ in the \emph{Always-Go-Left} scheme \cite{Vocking} with $d$ choices.
+Notice that the constant $\phi_d$ in equation $\phi_d^d=1+\phi_d+\cdots+\phi_d^{d-1}$ satisfies $1.61<\phi_2<\phi_3<\phi_4<\cdots<\phi_d<2$.
+Compared to the \emph{Uniform-Greedy} scheme, the \emph{Always-Go-Left} scheme \cite{Vocking} improves the load exponentially with regard to $d$.
+Even for $d=2$, the \emph{Always-Go-Left} scheme reduces the load from $\log \log n + O(1)$ to $0.7 \log \log n+O(1)$.
+From the lower bound $\frac{\log \log n}{d \log \phi_d}-O(1)$ on the load balancing of any random $d$-choice scheme shown by V\"ocking~\cite{Vocking}, the load of our hash family in the \emph{Always-Go-Left} scheme is optimal among $d$-choice schemes up to the low order term of constants. \begin{theorem}[Informal version of Theorem \ref{thm:goleft}] For any $m=O(n)$, any constants $c$ and $d$, there exists a hash family with $O(\log n \log \log n)$ random bits such that given any $m$ balls in $U$, with probability at least $1-n^{-c}$, the max-load of the \emph{Always-Go-Left} scheme with $d$ independent choices of $h$ is $\frac{\log \log n}{d \log \phi_d} + O(1)$. \end{theorem} At the same time, Our hash family has an evaluation time $O\big((\log \log n)^4\big)$ in the RAM model based on the algorithm designed by Meka et al. \cite{MRRR} for the hash family of Celis et al. \cite{CRSW}.

 Finally, we show our hash family guarantees the same maximum load as a perfectly random hash function in the $1$-choice scheme for $m=n \cdot \poly(\log n)$ balls.
 Given $m>n \log n$ balls in $U$, the maximum load of the $1$-choice scheme becomes $\frac{m}{n} + O(\sqrt{\log n \cdot \frac{m}{n}})$ from the Chernoff bound.
 For convenience, we refer to this case of $m \ge n \log n$ balls as a \emph{heavy load}.
 In a recent breakthrough, Gopalan, Kane, and Meka~\cite{GKM15} designed a pseudorandom generator of seed length $O(\log n (\log \log n)^2)$ that fools the Chernoff bound within polynomial error.
 Hence the pseudorandom generator \cite{GKM15} provides a hash function with $O(\log n (\log \log n)^2)$ random bits for the heavy load case.
 Compared to the hash function of~\cite{GKM15}, we provide a simplified construction that achieves the same maximum load but only works for $m=n \cdot \poly(\log n)$ balls.